amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 **V0 and V1**: All payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
 The connection to the authentication server is encrypted using a default key that's always the same: `CD&ML`.
 The connection to the secure server is encrypted using the session key from the [Kerberos ticket](Kerberos-Authentication#kerberos-ticket).

 **Lite**: Since the underlying connection is SSL-encrypted anyway, no encryption is used by PRUDP.

+### Compression
+Before they are encrypted, packets may be compressed with zlib.
+The compression ratio is prepended to the compressed payload as an additional byte.
+This is used to determine how much space is needed to decompress the payload.
+The compression ratio is the size of the uncompressed payload divided by the size of the compressed payload, rounded upwards.
+If the compression ratio is 0 the payload is not compressed.

+NEX has disabled compression, so you won't see any compressed packets in Nintendo games.

 ### Secure server connection
 As explained on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, every game server consists of an authentication server and a secure server.
 If a client wants to connect to the secure server it must first request a [ticket](Kerberos-Authentication) from the authentication server.
 The ticket contains the session key that's used in the secure server connection, among other information.